turboapps/docs/building/working_with_containers/containers.md

-In this section you'll learn a variety of methods for managing and building containers and images with Turbo Studio and the command-line interface.
+In this section you'll learn a variety of methods for managing and building containers and images with TurboStudio and the command-line interface.
 You'll also learn how to integrate containerization with your continuous integration server.

 ## Working with Containers